-The focus of this study is on the variation in faculty salaries by gender and ethnicity.
-These basic demographic categories are, however, correlated with other factors that can be expected to affect salary.
+The focus of this study is on the variation in faculty salaries by gender and ethnicity.5 These basic demographic categories are, however, correlated with other factors that can be expected to affect salary.
 Among these are measures of training and career experience: years since hire, years since highest degree, and degree type.
 For example, Figure 1A (below) displays how men and women faculty at UCB are distributed by years since hire; Figure 1B (below) does the same for ethnicity.

-&lt;sup>3 These three types of models are recommended by Haignere.
+3 These three types of models are recommended by Haignere.

-&lt;sup>4 A small number of faculty (27 males and 6 females) have an unknown ethnicity in 2018.
+4 A small number of faculty (18 males and 3 females) have an unknown ethnicity in 2019.

-&lt;sup>5 Campus records concerning gender are complete.
-Ethnicity information is provided voluntarily by faculty members, and all but 33 faculty members in 2018 have provided this information.
+5 Campus records concerning gender are complete.
+Ethnicity information is provided voluntarily by faculty members, and all but 21 faculty members in 2019 have provided this information.
 Individuals with unknown ethnicity are treated as a separate group unless there are fewer than 10; in that case, they are grouped with white faculty in the particular regression model.
 Where possible, analysis is provided separately for Asian and underrepresented minority (URM) faculty.

-Figure 1A: faculty headcount, by years of service\ and gender
+Figure 1A: faculty headcount, by years of service and gender

-Source: UC Berkeley Faculty Personnel Records, 4/30/2018.
+Source: UC Berkeley Faculty Personnel Records, 4/30/2019.

-\Years of service at Berkeley at end of academic year, calculated based on first year of faculty appointment.
+Years of service at Berkeley at end of academic year, calculated based on first year of faculty appointment.

-Figure 1B: faculty headcount, by years of service\ and ethnicity
+Figure 1B: faculty headcount, by years of service and ethnicity

 URM includes African Americans, Hispanic, and Native Americans.
-Source: UC Berkeley Faculty Personnel Records, 4/30/2018.
+Source: UC Berkeley Faculty Personnel Records, 4/30/2019.

-\Years of service at Berkeley at end of academic year, calculated based on first year of faculty appointment.
+Years of service at Berkeley at end of academic year, calculated based on first year of faculty appointment.